davidaramant/blog-content/content/post/the-buddhabrot-part-2.md

 * The Buddhabrot needs a lot of points to not look noisy
 * Unlike the normal Mandelbrot visualization, there is not a 1:1 mapping between points and pixels

 A normal Mandelbrot visualization can be done in real-time (or close to it).
 There are lots of fractal viewer programs you can download to play around with it.
 One popular thing to do is to zoom in at incredible magnifications.
-The Mandelbrot set has infinite detail, so you will always find something down there.
 This is feasible because every pixel in the output corresponds to one complex number.
 Making a rendering at 1x or 100,000,000x magnification is the same effort (minus any overhead from using an arbitrary-precision data type) - it's the same number of pixels, so it's the same number of complex numbers to iterate.

 Not so for the Buddhabrot.
 Because we don't know which starting points will contribute to a particular pixel location, zooming in real-time is not feasible.
 You _can_ estimate which points you should iterate to get an image using technique like the Metropolis-Hastings algorithm, but that's pretty advanced.
 It's actually much conceptually simpler to pre-render a gigantic version of it and zoom in after-the-fact.